aragorn-w/WangGPT/README.md

 # DIY Star Wars GPT

 A personal project to train a 10M-parameter Transformer model from scratch on the Star Wars saga.
 This project utilizes the **novelizations** of the movies rather than raw screenplays to provide a richer, more descriptive linguistic dataset.
+Cumulative text data used to train WangGPT is about 805,904 tokens, with a vocabulary size of about 37,159 words.

 ## Project Goal
 Compare the loss curves of three model variants (Random Baseline, No Positional Encoding, and Full Transformer) while strictly adhering to a 10,000,000 parameter limit via a dynamic quadratic solver.